 Middleton band are serious about safeguarding and take every opportunity to ensure we provide a safe and enjoyable environment for all our members, in particular, our youth members and any vulnerable members and are firmly committed to ensuring safe working practices.

-We are currently working on Brass Bands England's 'Band Safe' initiative which is a self-assessment tool and safeguarding training for brass bands to ensure that our policies and procedures are fit for purpose and in place to minimise risks to the members and integrity of the Band.
-We are delighted to have recently completed the Band Safe Training, here we are with our certificates.
+We are delighted to be Brass Bands England’s ‘Band Safe‘ certified.
+Band safe involved ongoing and safeguarding training to ensure that our policies and procedures are fit for purpose and in place to minimise risks to the members and integrity of the Band.

 We have also been working on Rochdale Borough Safeguarding Children ‘Safe After School’ campaign which is designed to help parents to ask the right questions to enable them to select suitable and safe providers for out of school activities for their children.